 In order to conserve bandwidth on the space link, certain parameters associated with the Security Protocol are handled by management rather than by inline communications protocol.
 The managed parameters are generally those which tend to be static for long periods of time, and whose change signifies a major reconfiguration of the service provider associated with a particular mission.
-Through the use of a management system, management conveys the required information to the service provider.
+These managed parameters are intended to be included in any service-provider system that manages Security Associations, but no specification for such a management system is provided or implied.